 Juniors in process of applying for a 5th year program

-Attend official kick-off event on campus
+Attend official kick-off event

 At the kick-off event, you and your teammates will learn how to collaborate together to address a significant business issue and develop skills to be a high-performing team.
 You will also meet with PwC representatives to receive your official case materials with instructions and further information.